 For businesses, your brand, including your domain name, is your digital identity, an important asset.
 It is therefore critical that your identity is clear and protected.
-Regardless if your business is large or small, it is vital to have strategies in place, ensuring your brand is managed effectively.
+Regardless if your business is large or small, it is vital to have strategies in place, to ensure your brand is managed effectively.

 Any business owner knows how important it is to have a good website.
 In Australia, the most common domain name is .com.au.
 Additionally, licensing rules have also changed as of April 12, 2021.
 These licensing rules are essentially rules for how the new .au extension will work, including details around dispute resolution and how complaints are to be handled.

-The new .au domain extension offers higher visibility online and lets people know that you are a trusted Australian business.
-This also mean that you’ll be seeing .au extensions on sites around the internet, and not just .com.au.
+The new .au domain extension offers higher-visibility online and lets people know that you are a trusted Australian business.
+This also means that you’ll be seeing .au extensions on sites around the internet, and not just .com.au.

 Why do I need to protect my brand?

 As we said earlier, Your online brand and domain name is your digital identity.
 More importantly, Australian consumers recognise and trust the .au domain name extension.

 Users know to look out for it, which is highly significant for local ecommerce organisations who ship goods and provide services in Australia.
 The .au extension can also be considered as your badge of trust, unlike any other trust signals your web designer would use in building trust with your customer.

 - Protecting your brand online leads to improved sales by removing cheap counterfeits taking away business.

 - You’ll be deemed authentic, and your products will be seen as more reliable and of higher quality.

 - Creative work won’t be stolen by others, lest they want legal action.